mweagle/Sparta/content/docs/eventsources/cloudwatchevents/index.md

 # Goal

-Assume that we're supposed to write a simple "HelloWorld" CloudWatch event function that has two responsibilities:
+Assume that we're supposed to write a simple "HelloWorld" CloudWatch event function that has two requirements:

   * Run every *5 minutes* to provide a heartbeat notification to our alerting system via a logfile entry
   * Log *EC2-related* events for later processing

 # Getting Started

-Our lambda function is pretty simple:
+Our lambda function is relatively small:

 {{< highlight go >}}
 func echoCloudWatchEvent(event *json.RawMessage,